Edgar-La/Regression_models_Stock_Prices/README.md

-The goal of this notebook is to implement classic regression models and implement metrics to calculate the quality of the regressors, aslo show some interesting plots that tells the steps involved.
+The goal of this notebook is to implement classic regression models and implement metrics from scratch to calculate the quality of the regressors, aslo show some interesting plots that tells the steps involved.
 Join me on this funny journey :coffee:

 ## Tools